Enhancing corporate governance

 The Company has appointed four women executive officers: two directors who are not members of Audit and Supervisory Committee, one director who is a member of Audit and Supervisory Committee and one executive officer.

-The expertise and experience required of directors are shown in the “Skills Matrix for Directors.”
+The expertise and experience (skills) required of directors, as well as their details, are as shown in the above “Skills Matrix for Directors” and “Definition of the Primary Areas of Experience and Expertise (Skills) of Directors.”

 Efforts to Ensure the Efficient Execution of Duties by Directors

 Also, in light of the Corporate Governance Code, the “Nomination and Compensation Committee,” a voluntary advisory committee, was established under the Board of Directors to enhance the objectivity of nomination and compensation.
-The Committee met ten times during FY 2022.
+The Committee met 10 times during FY 2023.

 Independent outside directors hold regular meetings with representative directors to strengthen the monitoring function for the execution of duties by directors.